 The AAHRPP Board of Directors has the ultimate authority to review all applications and site visit reports and determine the accreditation status of an Organization, subject to the right to appeal otherwise provided for in these Procedures.

 The Board of Directors delegates to the Council on Accreditation the role, responsibilities, and authorities to facilitate the efficient operation of the accreditation program.
 The Council on Accreditation, comprised of experienced site visitors, reviews all site visit reports and makes a determination regarding accreditation status.
 The Council on Accreditation meets no less than four times annually.

 Publication of Accreditation Status

-AAHRPP publishes the name of the Organization, a short description of the Organization, the name and e-mail address of a designated contact person, its category of accreditation, and the date it was accredited.
+AAHRPP publishes the name of the Organization, a short description of the Organization, its category of accreditation, and the date it was accredited.
 In addition, AAHRPP encourages the accredited Organization to publicize its accreditation with AAHRPP.
 When an Organization publicizes its accreditation status, it must specify its accreditation category.

 AAHRPP does not release information about an Organization that is in the process of seeking accreditation or that has been placed in the Accreditation-Pending or Accreditation Withheld categories.